Nasal consonant: Definition

 The Japanese syllabary kana ん, typically romanized as n and occasionally m, can manifest as one of several different nasal consonants depending on what consonant follows it; this allophone, colloquially written in IPA as //N//, is known as the moraic nasal, per the language's moraic structure.

 Welsh has a set of voiceless nasals, //m̥, n̥, ŋ̊//, which occur predominantly as a result of nasal mutation of their voiced counterparts (//m, n, ŋ//).

 The Mapos Buang language of New Guinea has a phonemic uvular nasal, /ɴ/, which contrasts with a velar nasal.
 It is extremely rare for a language to have /ɴ/ as a phoneme.
 The //ŋ, ɴ// distinction also occurs in a few Inuit languages like Iñupiaq.
 Chamdo languages like Lamo (Kyilwa dialect), Larong sMar (Tangre Chaya dialect), Drag-yab sMar (Razi dialect) have an extreme distinction of //m̥ n̥ ȵ̊ ŋ̊ ɴ̥ m n ȵ ŋ ɴ//, also one of the few languages to have a /[ɴ̥]/.

 Yanyuwa is highly unusual in that it has a seven-way distinction between //m, n̪, n, ɳ, ṉ// (palato-alveolar), //ŋ̟// (front velar), and //ŋ̠// (back velar).
 This may be the only language in existence that contrasts nasals at seven distinct points of articulation.

 Yélî Dnye also has an extreme contrast of //m, mʷ, mʲ, mʷʲ, n̪, n̪͡m, n̠, n̠͡m, n̠ʲ, ŋ, ŋʷ, ŋʲ, ŋ͡m//.

 The term 'nasal occlusive' (or 'nasal stop') is generally abbreviated to nasal.
 However, there are also nasalized fricatives, nasalized flaps, nasal glides, and nasal vowels, as in French, Portuguese, and Polish.
 In the IPA, nasal vowels and nasalized consonants are indicated by placing a tilde (~) over the vowel or consonant in question: French sang /[sɑ̃]/, Portuguese bom /[bõ]/, Polish wąż /[vɔ̃w̃ʂ]/.

 Voiceless nasals

 A few languages have phonemic voiceless nasal occlusives.
 Among them are Icelandic, Faroese, Burmese, Jalapa Mazatec, Kildin Sami, Welsh, and Central Alaskan Yup'ik.
 Iaai of New Caledonia has an unusually large number of them, with //m̥ m̥ʷ n̪̊ ɳ̊ ɲ̊ ŋ̊//, along with a number of voiceless approximants.

 Other kinds of nasal consonant

 Ladefoged and Maddieson (1996) distinguish purely nasal consonants, the nasal occlusives such as m n ng in which the airflow is purely nasal, from partial nasal consonants such as prenasalized consonants and nasal pre-stopped consonants, which are nasal for only part of their duration, as well as from nasalized consonants, which have simultaneous oral and nasal airflow.
 In some languages, such as Portuguese, a nasal consonant may have occlusive and non-occlusive allophones.
-In general, therefore, a nasal consonant may be:
+In general, therefore, nasal consonants may be: